Configuring and using rules for an MTA analysis

 2.1.
 Rule metadata structure

-ruleID: "unique_id" 1 labels: 2 # key=value pair - "label1=val1" # valid label with value omitted - "label2" # valid label with empty value - "label3=" # subdomain prefixed key - "konveyor.io/label1=val1" effort: 1 3 category: mandatory 4
+ruleID: "unique_id" labels: # key=value pair - "label1=val1" # valid label with value omitted - "label2" # valid label with empty value - "label3=" # subdomain prefixed key - "konveyor.io/label1=val1" effort: 1 category: mandatory

-- 1
+- ruleID

-- 2
+- labels

-- 3
+- effort

-- effort: Effort is an integer value that indicates the level of effort needed to resolve this issue.
+- Effort is an integer value that indicates the level of effort needed to resolve this issue.

-- 4
+- category

-- category: Category describes severity of the issue for migration.
+Category describes severity of the issue for migration.
 Values can be one of

 mandatory,potentialoroptional.
-For more deails, see Rule categories.
+For more details, see Rule categories.

-2.3.
+2.2.
 Rule labels

-Labels are key=val pairs specified for rules or rulesets as well as dependencies.
 For dependencies, a provider adds the labels to the dependencies when retrieving them.
 Labels on a ruleset are automatically inherited by all the rules that belong to it.

 Label format